Accessibility statement for eGo, Online applications and Online payments

 Interactive tools and transactions

 - Form on all Static html pages e.g. paypal.html doesn't have visual error identifiers (does have text) (or vice versa): [WCAG2 3.3.1] Error Identification.
-ACTION: Added to development requirements Summer 2021
+ACTION: Added to development requirements Summer 2022 (outstanding)

 - Some error messages do not provide suggestions for correcting input errors [WCAG2 3.3.3].
-ACTION: Added to development requirements Summer 2021
+ACTION: Added to development requirements Summer 2022 (outstanding)

 - Forms using the ‘Chosen’ widget supplied by Tribal have issues with title, contrast and tags for presentation: [WCAG2 2.4.4/2.4.9 (A/AAA)] Is the 'title' text deliberately empty?, [WCAG2 1.4.3 (AA)] Text within this element has a low contrast ratio.
-Detected ratio: 3.62, [WCAG2 1.3.1 (A)] Use CSS for presentation effect.
-ACTION:Tribal confirmed no impact to title and presentation tags however check if still exists after 10.0 update.
-ACTION: Colour contrast across system to be reviewed during 20/21
+Detected ratio: 3.62, [WCAG2 1.3.1 (A)] Use CSS for presentation effect, Error identification does not include visual error identifiers.
+ACTION:Tribal confirmed no impact to title and presentation tags however since continues post v10.0 will log a helpcall to pursue.
+ACTION: Colour contrast across system to be fixed with v10.2 Nov 2021 (outstanding pending comprehensive testing).
+ACTION: Error identification added to development requirements Summer 2022

-- Activating a component that reveals hidden content does not move input focus into the revealed content [WCAG2 2.4.3].
-ACTION: Added to development requirements Summer 2021
+- In some sections, activating a component that reveals hidden content does not move input focus into the revealed content [WCAG2 2.4.3] and may not notify the user audibly that new output is available.
+ACTION: Added to development requirements Summer 2022 (outstanding)

 - Some of our interactive forms do not allow the user to check and review their answers before submitting them.
-We intended to implement a new enrolment form however this was delayed until at least September 2021.
-ACTION: The replacement enrolment form will incorporate a check process, and as application forms are replaced in the future these will also follow the same structure.
+ACTION: As forms are replaced in the future these will permit the user to review their answers.

-- Form (‘Task’) with a final step of certain format has no submit button: [WCAG2 3.2.2 (A)] A submit button is missing.
+- Form (‘Task’ and application form) with a final step of certain format has no submit button: [WCAG2 3.2.2 (A)] A submit button is missing.
 ACTION: Review each form when next updated & check options with Tribal.

 - Aria tags added into Tribal’s template forms (‘Tasks’) do not appear in the page.
-ACTION:Review areas where used during 2020/21 and check otherwise usuable
+ACTION:Review areas where used during 2021/22 and check otherwise usable (outstanding)

 - Uploading documents (using ‘Plupload’ widget provided by supplier) has a link containing invalid script: The 'href' attribute does not have a valid value: It is an invalid URI, most likely containing invalid characters such as spaces (see rfc3986).
 ACTION: Logged with Tribal PPL 729828